cozy/cozy-ui/react/QuotaAlert/Readme.md

-# Display a Modal with a link to the manager to buy space
+# Display a CozyDialog with a link to the manager to buy space

 The link to the manager is only displayed if there is a managerUrl in the stack response